VladimirFyodorov/AccountingReact/README.md

 Backend of accounting app you can find separatelly on https://github.com/VladimirFyodorov/Accounting

-Backend of accounting app you can find separatelly on https://github.com/VladimirFyodorov/AccountingReact
+Frontend of accounting app you can find separatelly on https://github.com/VladimirFyodorov/AccountingOnlyReact

 Download repository